-The DUS Engaged Scholars (DUS-ES) program is open to students from all colleges at Penn State.
-Our group has three primary purposes: 1) To promote a smooth transition from high school to college and continued high achievement at the collegiate level; 2) To develop a diverse and tight-knit community of scholars for on-going support; 3) To foster personal and community leadership through exploration, service, and engaged scholarship opportunities.
+The DUS Engaged Scholars (DUS-ES) program is a transition-based program focused on the success of first-year students from marginalized communities.
+Our group has three primary purposes: 1) To promote a smooth transition from high school to college and continued high achievement at the collegiate level; 2) To develop a diverse and tight-knit community of scholars for on-going support; 3) To foster personal and community leadership and engagement through exploration and service.

-DUS-ES meets for one hour biweekly (twice a month) throughout the academic year.
+DUS-ES meets biweekly throughout the academic year.
 Workshops are driven by students’ engagement, needs, and ideas.
 It is not a class, it is a co-curricular program (no grades or college credit awarded) through which students have the opportunity to develop and grow as independent college learners and student leaders.

 - Campus Resources

 - Time & Stress Management

 - Identity Exploration

 - Effective Study Habits & Skills

 - Service & Engagement